lban2049/fastapi/.aigne/doc-smith/docs/advanced-testing.md

 In this example:
 - We define an `override_dependency` function with fixed `skip` and `limit` values.
 - We replace the original `common_parameters` dependency with our override: `app.dependency_overrides[common_parameters] = override_dependency`.
 - The test `test_override_in_items_with_params` shows that even when `skip` and `limit` are provided as query parameters, the values from the overridden dependency are used instead.
-The `q` parameter is still processed as it is part of the override function's signature.
+The `q` parameter is still processed because it is part of the override function's signature.